Matthew 1:18-2:12 · Matthew · Updated April 25, 2026

 Summary

-This passage in the Gospel of Matthew recounts the birth of Jesus Christ, a foundational event in Christian tradition.
-The narrative begins with Mary, who is betrothed to Joseph, being found pregnant through the Holy Spirit before they live together (1:18).
+The passage in the Gospel of Matthew recounts the birth of Jesus Christ, a foundational event in Christian tradition.
+Mary, who is betrothed to Joseph, is found pregnant through the Holy Spirit before they live together (1:18).
 Joseph, described as a righteous man, considers quietly ending the engagement to avoid public disgrace for Mary (1:19).
-However, an angel of the Lord appears to him in a dream, instructing him to take Mary as his wife because her child is conceived by the Holy Spirit.
+However, an angel of the Lord appears to him in a dream, instructing him to take Mary as his wife because the child is conceived by the Holy Spirit.
 The angel tells Joseph to name the child Jesus, as he will save his people from their sins (1:20-21).
 This fulfills the prophecy that a virgin will bear a son called Emmanuel, meaning "God with us" (1:23).
 Joseph follows the angel's command, marries Mary, and names the newborn Jesus (1:24-25).

 Chiastic structure